Will Email Marketing Revolution PLR Revolutionize Your Marketing?

 Quick Summary of Email Marketing Revolution PLR

-Pros: You learn about the basics of email marketing.
+The Good: You learn about the basics of email marketing.
 You get ready-to-go copy, graphics and email swipes for selling Arun's other affiliate products.
 You gain fairly generous PLRs for reselling EMR materials and even claiming them as your own.
 You get a 30-day money-back guarantee on EMR.

-Cons: EMR offers very rudimentary training on email marketing, and very few (if any) email examples outside of Arun's affiliate promotions are provided.
+The Bad: EMR offers very rudimentary training on email marketing, and very few (if any) email examples outside of Arun's affiliate promotions are provided.
 Much of the "training" material is devoted to promoting other affiliate products such as YouTube Ads Made Easy.

-Our Recommendation: EMR won't exactly revolutionize your email marketing campaigns, and you'll need to buy additional educational resources to really understand all the nuances of emails.
+The Bottom Line: EMR won't exactly revolutionize your email marketing campaigns, and you'll need to buy additional educational resources to really understand all the nuances of emails.
 There are better and more complete systems out there, including my #1 recommendation.